DUNE/cdr/README.md

 ## If you are unable to use Git

-If you are unable to use Git your contributions will still be accepted but will lead to additional effort for the technical editors.
+If you are unable to use Git, your contributions will still be accepted but will lead to additional effort for the technical editors.
 To minimize that additional effort we ask that you **please** follow these steps: